salesforcecli/eslint-plugin-sf-plugin/docs/rules/read-only-properties.md

-# Class-level static properties, like flags or descriptions, should be marked read-only (`sf-plugin/read-only-properties`)
+# Class-level static properties, like flags or descriptions, should be marked public and read-only (`sf-plugin/read-only-properties`)

 ⚠️ This rule _warns_ in the following configs: ✈️ `migration`, ✅ `recommended`.